 Leśna Commune, located upon the Kwisa River in the Izerskie Foothills, is regularly affected by floods and droughts.
 Along with the changing climate, these phenomena will intensify.
 That is why it is essential to plan effective adaptation measures and increase the awareness of the region’s inhabitants on how to deal with these challenges.

 Geo-questionnaire survey and workshops for the inhabitants of the Leśna Commune

-We will precede the project’s educational activities by researching the region’s inhabitants’ perception and level of knowledge about the challenges related to climate change in their area and the possibilities of counteracting their effects.
+We will precede the project’s educational activities by researching the region’s inhabitants’ perceptions and knowledge about the challenges of climate change in their area and the possibilities of counteracting their effects.
 We will use for this purpose a dedicated geo-questionnaire.

 In the second step, we will conduct workshops using the VISIS Pyramid tool for stakeholders representing various social groups and institutions from the Leśna Commune.
 This meeting will define the most critical challenges and main directions of actions that should be taken in the commune to adapt to climate change.

 We will use the crowd-mapping research and workshops outcome to tailor educational activities to the local community’s needs.

 Project inaugural seminar

 We will officially launch the project among stakeholders from the Jizera Foothills region in spring 2022.
 During a 2-day specialist seminar with representatives of the project partner from Norway (COWI), we will talk about the relationship between the challenges of climate change on mountain areas and landscaping.
 There will be plenty of good practices from Poland, Iceland, and Norway.

 The seminar will raise the participants’ knowledge of practical solutions to increase landscape retention.

 In the following days, the project partners will analyze the concept of the blue-green infrastructure system planned for implementation in Leśna.